Leaving An Abusive RelationshipBy Dr. Margaret Paul

 "So what is stopping you from leaving is that you believe that you can do something about it?"

 "Yes.
 He can be so charming at times.
 So I think that if I do it right, he will stop drinking and be his charming self."

-"Jennifer, not knowing Jake at all, I cannot diagnose him, but he sounds like he may have a condition known as Borderline Personality Disorder."
-I read her the symptoms of BPD and asked her after each one if Jake fit the description.
+"Jennifer, not knowing Jake at all, I cannot diagnose him, but he sounds like he may have Narcissistic Personality Disorder."
+I read her the symptoms of NPD and asked her after each one if Jake fit the description.
 "Yes" she said to almost all of the symptoms.
-"I suggest that you do some research on the Internet about Borderline Personality Disorder, as well as read a book called 'Stop Walking on Eggshells' by Paul Mason and Randi Kreger.
+"I suggest that you do some research on the Internet about Narcissistic Personality Disorder, as well as read a book called 'Stop Walking on Eggshells' by Paul Mason and Randi Kreger.
+This book is about Borderline Personality Disorder, and Jake may have symptoms of this as well, but much of what this book says about BPD also applies to NPD.
 This is going to help you decide what is best for you do to."

 By our next session, Jennifer had read the book and done her research.

-"There is no doubt about it," she said, "Jake has BPD.
+"There is no doubt about it," she said, "Jake has BPD and also symptoms of BPD.
 I can also see how I have contributed to the problems all these years by thinking that his behavior was my fault.
 I told Jake that unless he is willing to receive help, I am going to leave him, and now I am staying at my sister's house.
 He still doesn't believe me.
 He thinks that if he is just his charming self, I will come back.
-But now I know that unless he receives a lot of help, this isn't going to change.
+But now I know that his charm is part of his NPD, and that unless he receives a lot of help, this isn't going to change.
 And I also really know that his behavior is not my fault and never was my fault.
 He still says that he is fine and will not go for help.
 I know that I have no choice but to leave because my daughter and I are not safe with him."